Implementation and reporting

 Equity and dividends

-Due to the current market situation and certain restrictions of the financial agreements with the Company´s lenders, it is not expected that the Company will pay dividends for 2019 or for the coming years.
+Due to the current market situation and certain restrictions of the financial agreements with the Company´s lenders, The Company will not pay dividends for 2021 or for the coming years.

 Solstad Offshore ASA has one class of shares.
 All shares have equal rights.